Yasmin-Camargo/ml-training-pipeline/README.md

-# 🚀 VVC ML Training Pipeline
+# 🚀 ML Training Pipeline

 This project implements a complete **Machine Learning pipeline** designed to automate the workflow and optimize decision-making processes.
 It features dynamic block grouping, recursive feature selection (RFE), hyperparameter optimization, and robust preprocessing.